 Regenerative cell therapy relies on replacing diseased, damaged or dysfunctional cells with healthy, functioning ones or repairing damaged or diseased tissue.
 A great range of cells can serve in cell therapy, including cells found in peripheral and umbilical cord blood, bone marrow and adipose (fat) tissue.
-Physicians have been using adult stem cells from bone marrow to treat various blood cancers for more than 60 years (the first successful bone marrow transplant was performed in 1956).
+Physicians have been using adult stem cells from bone marrow to treat various blood cancers for more than 65 years (the first successful bone marrow transplant was performed in 1956).
 Recently, physicians have begun to use stem cells to treat various other diseases.
 We intend to develop cell and tissue products and regenerative therapy protocols, primarily involving adult stem cells, to allow patients to undergo cellular-based treatments.

-We intend to concentrate initially on therapeutic areas in which risk to the patient is low, recovery is relatively easy, results can be demonstrated through sufficient clinical data, and patients and physicians will be comfortable with the procedure.
+We are concentrating initially on therapeutic areas in which risk to the patient is low, recovery is relatively easy, results can be demonstrated through sufficient clinical data, and patients and physicians will be comfortable with the procedure.
 We believe that there will be readily identifiable groups of patients who will benefit from these procedures.
 We also believe that these procedures will be significantly less expensive than the most common surgical procedure alternatives and will compare favorably, over the long-term, to conservative treatment costs which may persist for years.

 Accordingly, we have focused our initial developmental efforts on cellular-based therapeutic products and clinical development programs in selective areas of medicine for which the treatment protocol is minimally invasive.
 Such areas include the treatment of the disc and spine and metabolic-related disorders.
-Upon regulatory approval, we will seek to obtain third party reimbursement for our products and procedures; however; patients may be required to pay for our products and procedures out of pocket in full and without the ability to be reimbursed by any governmental and other third party payers.
+Upon regulatory approval, we will seek to obtain third party reimbursement for our products and procedures; however; if we are not successful, patients may be required to pay for our products and procedures out of pocket in full and without the ability to be reimbursed by any governmental and other third party payers, which would adversely impact our prospects.

 We have undertaken research and development efforts in connection with the development of investigational therapeutic products and medical therapies using cell and tissue protocols, primarily involving adult stem cells.
 See "Disc/Spine Program," "Metabolic Brown Adipose (Fat) Program" and "Curved Needle Device" below.
-As a result of these programs, we have obtained five United States patents and seven foreign patents related to research regarding our ThermoStem Program, we have obtained licenses for one patent application related to our Disc/Spine Program and we have obtained a license for one United States patent related to a curved needle device.
+As a result of these programs, we have five United States patents, nine foreign patents, three United States patent applications, and eight foreign patent applications related to research regarding our ThermoStem Program, we have obtained licenses for eleven United States patent applications related to our Disc/Spine Program and we have obtained a license for one United States patent related to a curved needle device.

-We have established a laboratory facility and will seek to further develop cellular-based treatments, products and protocols, stem cell-related intellectual property ("IP") and translational research applications.
+We have established a research laboratory facility with Good Manufacturing Practice, or cGMP, capabilities to produce clinical grade products and will seek to further develop cellular-based treatments, products and protocols, stem cell-related intellectual property, or IP, and translational research applications.
 See "Laboratory" below.